shopsys/shopsys/docs/installation/native-installation.md

 1. [Application Configuration](application-configuration.md)
 1. [Native Installation Troubleshooting](native-installation-troubleshooting.md)

-After you read the articles you are ready to start with the creating and building the Shopsys Platform project.
+After you read the articles you are ready to start with the creating and building Shopsys Platform project.

 ## Create new project from Shopsys Platform sources